sgladkoff/goldpan/docs/hakutaku.md

 ## Registration

-While **Hakutaku** is available to unregistered users, in a limited fashion, you will only be able to import data into the public **TM** database or apply to become a moderator if you become a registered user.
+While **Hakutaku** is open to everyone, importing data into the public **TM** database or applying to become a moderator is only possible with registration.
 Press the **Login** button, and then the **Registration** button in the Login screen.
 You will be required to provide your first and last name, as well as your E-mail address and mobile phone number, both of which will need to be verified via the codes that will be delivered to them.
 Of course, you will also be required to read our Terms and Conditions of Use, agree with them, and set your password.

 ![hakutaku_register](hakutaku_register.png)

 ## Account Management and Subscription

-You can access your personal information screen by pressing the button that has the first letter of your e-mail address in it.
+When logged in, you can access your personal account by pressing the button at the top right corner of the screen that has the first letter of your e-mail address on it.
 There, you can manage your personal information (your name, address, email, company and phone number), see your user role, pay for subscription time, select the language pairs that you work with, and create a request to become a moderator.

-You are required to fill in your entire personal information (with the exception of the **Middle Name** text box) to create such a request; however, you do not need to be a subscription user.

 ![hakutaku_personal](hakutaku_personal.png)

+Currently, we accept payments of $10 or $100 for extending your subscription time by 1 month and 1 year, respectively.
+Clicking either of the payment buttons takes you to the payment screen.

+You are required to fill in your entire personal information (with the exception of the **Middle Name** text box) to create a request to become a moderator.
+You do not need to have a subscription for such a request.

 If you have uploaded any **TM** files, whether it was to the public **TM** repository or your private one, you will be able to see the files in the **Account Management** tab.
 For public **TM** files, the approval status will be visible in the **Status** column.
 As a subscription user, you will have the ability to download any of these files at any time.